syncfusion-content/wpf-docs/wpf/Tab-Splitter/Getting-Started.md

 Refer to the [control dependencies](https://help.syncfusion.com/wpf/control-dependencies#tabsplitter) section to get the list of assemblies or NuGet package that needs to be added as a reference to use the control in any application.

-[nuget_packages](https://help.syncfusion.com/wpf/visual-studio-integration/nuget-packages) to find more details on how to install nuget packages in WPF application.
+[Click here](https://help.syncfusion.com/wpf/visual-studio-integration/nuget-packages) to find more details on how to install nuget packages in WPF application.

 ## Adding the TabSplitter control via XAML